Secret Deals

 By signing up, you agree to receive emails from Ethos Watches.
 Read our privacy policy for more details.

-Round-UpRadiantly Alluring: 10 Stunning Gradient-Dial Timepieces
+Round-UpRadiantly Alluring: 10 Stunning Gradient Dial Timepieces

-Probably the most prominent style in dials, the gradient dial was first introduced during the late 1960s with the release of Zenith El Primero A385.
-Created by most major watch manufacturer now, these dials are visually arresting, and add a lot of depth and charm to the watches that feature them.
-Here we list of some of the most majestic gradient dials you can find today
+One of the most prominent styles in watch dials, the gradient effect was first introduced in the late 1960s with the release of the Zenith El Primero A385.
+Today, it’s a design used by most major watch manufacturers, adding depth and charm to the timepieces that feature them.
+In this list, we highlight some of the most majestic gradient dials available today

 May We Recommend